Common Motorcycle Accident Injuries & Compensation

 Broken Bones and Fractures

-Even after bones heal, problems persist.
-Reduced range of motion, chronic pain, and arthritis at the fracture site can last for years.
-Some victims never regain full strength or flexibility in the affected limbs.
+Even after broken bones and fractures have healed, there are often lingering effects.
+There may be a limited range of motion, chronic pain, and arthritis at the fracture site.
+In many cases, the victim will never regain full strength or flexibility in the injured area.

 Internal Organ Damage